NFL: How All 32 Teams Got Their Names

 The Rams did not play the 1943 season because most of their players were involved in World War II; including their owner Dan Reeves who was a lieutenant in the Army.

 In 1946, the Rams moved to Los Angeles and became the NFL’s first Pacific Coast team.
 Then in 1995, the "Los Angeles Rams" relocated again and became the "St. Louis Rams."

 In 1983, the Rams drafted RB Eric Dickerson second overall.
 He would break the single season rushing record the following season with 2,105 yards—a record that remains today.

 The team has won three NFL titles, including one Super Bowl.

 The team got its nickname from the Rams’ general manager Damon Wetzel.
 His favorite football team was the Fordham University Rams.
 Marshman liked the nickname and coined his own team as such.

 One note of interest: While in Los Angeles, the Rams were the first NFL team to use helmet logos.

 Original Owner: Homer Marshman

-Original Colors: Blue and white
+Original Colors: Dark Blue and red

 First Stadium: Cleveland Municipal Stadium, seating 81,000